codeallergy/glue/README.md

 }

 func (t *component) Destroy() error {
-    // guarantees that dependency still not destroyed by calling in backwards initialization order return t.Dependency.DoSomething()
+    // guarantees that dependency still not destroyed by calling it in backwards initialization order return t.Dependency.DoSomething()
 }
 ```

 ### glue.NamedBean

-For each bean that implements NamedBean interface, Gluten Framework will use returned bean name of calling function BeanName() instead of class name of the bean.
+For each bean that implements NamedBean interface, Glue Framework will use a returned bean name by calling function BeanName() instead of class name of the bean.
-Together with qualifier gives ability to select that bean to inject in application context.
+Together with qualifier this gives ability to select that bean particular to inject to the application context.

 Example:
 ```